franciskershaw/game-of-fives/README.md

 #### Typography

-In keeping with the playful tone I was after,
+In keeping with the playful tone I was after, I chose to use the cartoonish 'Fredoka One' for the main headings.
+For the rest of the site's content, it was important that I chose something legible and undistracting while not looking out of place

 ## Features